aemon-j/LER_examples/FictionalReservoir/README.md

 Bathymetry of Lough Feeagh is also available from [here](http://data.marine.ie/geonetwork/srv/eng/catalog.search#/metadata/ie.marine.data:dataset.1226).

 More recent data can be requested or downloaded from the Marine Institute through www.marine.ie.
 The thermistor chain data are provided as a text file.

+NOTE: Time step for Simstrat has been set to 300 s, due to more stable performance when using inflows